Love, Nava & Andy

 - Mead (Toast) Ceremony

-A renewal of vows ceremony is to reaffirm or renew vows.
-It’s an ideal opportunity for a couple to experience the magic, hope and promise they felt on their wedding day and rejoice in the pride of having family gather.
-It can be considered an important milestone in a couple’s relationship by way of bringing their relationship full circle.
-The service can reflect the original service and be as casual or formal an occasion as a couple wishes.
-As renewing ceremonial vows is not a legal act, no official paperwork is required.
+A renewal of vows ceremony is an important milestone in a couple‘s relationship by way of bringing their relationship full circle by reaffirming their vows.
+It’s a romantic occasion for a couple to experience the magic, hope and commitment they felt on their wedding day while rejoicing in the presence of family and friends.
+The service can be as casual or formal as the couple wishes.
+Since renewing vows is not a legal act, no official paperwork is required.

 A rehearsal is often encouraged.